copperwater/xNetHack/doc/xnh-changelog-9.0.md

   marble wands).
 Dilithium crystals grant them extra speed.
 The player can eat boulders and (empty) statues when polymorphed into one, but other rock moles won't.
+- Gain energy potions are guaranteed to restore more energy.
+A blessed one restores at least 40% of your energy maximum and an uncursed one restores at least 25%.
+- The potion of gain energy can be alchemized by combining the potions of full healing and gain ability.

 ### Interface changes